Golf Greenkeeper

 Using a range of equipment and machinery safely and competently will play a significant part within an apprentices training programme.
 Golf Greenkeepers will also be involved in hazard, environmental, and ecological operations, including bunker maintenance, planting turf, trees, shrubs, and developing wildlife habitats.
 The skills required to become a competent greenkeeper will be acquired while working on the golf course.

-At the start of the apprenticeship, the apprentice will be registered with the British and International Golf Greenkeepers Association (BIGGA).
+At the start of the apprenticeship, the apprentice will be given the opportunity to registered with the British and International Golf Greenkeepers Association (BIGGA).
 Successful apprentices will be eligible to join BIGGA as a full member and become an accredited greenkeeper at the end of the apprenticeship.

 Qualifications Awarded